cosmos/cosmos-multisig-ui/README.md

 - Create a [DGraph](https://cloud.dgraph.io) account
 - Launch a new backend
 - Click the `Develop -> Schema` menu item, and past the contents of the `db-schema.graphql` file in the root of this repo
-- Click the `Admin -> Settings` menu item, and create a key.
-Copy that key into your vercel app's environment variables as the `DGRAPH_SECRET` value

 As your instance of the app is used, you can return to the DGraph dashboard to view records for any accounts, transactions or signatures.